-Hence, it’s important to work out your costs and overheads so that you can arrive at a pricing as close to ‘perfect’ as possible, so that both you as well as your customers are happy.
+Hence, it’s essential to work out your costs and overheads so that you can arrive at pricing as close to ‘perfect’ as possible, so that both you as well as your customers are happy.

 Factors that Affect Restaurant Menu Pricing

-1. Direct costs- These are costs which are directly associated with the food item i the menu itself.
+These are costs which are directly associated with the food item in the restaurant menu itself.
 This involves the purchasing of food, portion sizes, drip loss while storing, and food waste from spilling, spoiling or overcooking.